AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/what_is_rr.rst

 RoadRunner is package for loading, JIT compilation, simulation and analysis of SBML systems biology models.

-The roadrunner package contains two fundametal objects, `RoadRunner` and `ExecutableModel`. `RoadRunner` is the typically the top level object, it is responsible for orchestrating all of the internal components such as model loading, JIT compilation, integration and output.

-** roadrunner overview

-** ExecutableModel
- - represents a compiled sbml model
- - properties to get and set any state variables.

-I've got much of the new Python API working, its very clean simple interface that uses all native Python objects.
-All the returned types are Numpy arrays.
-Much of the time, the Numpy array just holds a pointer to a block of data owned by RoadRunner, for example, the array returned by simulate just has a pointer to the results matrix which is owned by RoadRunner, so there is NO COPYING involved.
-If you have no need for the result, just ignore it, it costs virtually nothing to return it.

 So, here is a simple example: